Legend of Kay: Plot

-Kay's exploits vary from traversing to the Haretree (the secret residence of all the hares of Yenching), befriending a dragon (and almost getting fried in the process), traveling through dangerous swamps in order to reach Frog City (the city of frogs, obviously), and riding on a dragon to get to the Forbidden City (the city of pandas, located on a plateau), all the while defeating hordes of rats, crocodiles, turtles, bears, ladybugs, and gorillas.
-There, in the Forbidden City, Kay finds his friend Su Ling, who is now a ringleader of the Avalanche, a group of pandas who are dedicated to the revival of the Way, and stopping Shun and the army of Din.
-After helping them out, the Avalanche begins its voyage to island of Waa-Lo, with Kay in tow.
+Kay's exploits vary from traversing to the Haretree (the secret residence of all the rabbits of Yenching), befriending a dragon (and almost getting fried in the process), traveling through dangerous swamps in order to reach Frog City (the city of frogs, obviously), and riding on a dragon to get to the Forbidden City (the city of pandas, located on a plateau), all the while defeating hordes of rats, crocodiles, turtles, bears, ladybugs, and gorillas.
+There, in the Forbidden City, Kay finds his friend, Su Ling, who is now a ringleader of the Avalanche, a group of pandas who are dedicated to the revival of The Way and stopping Shun & the army of Din.
+After helping them out, the Avalanche begins its voyage to the island of Waa-Lo, with Kay in tow.
 After an arduous voyage, Kay and the Avalanche begin to explore the caves of Waa-Lo, making their way to the center of the volcano.
 During the expedition, Kay finally catches up with Tak, the rat alchemist.
 After defeating him, Kay meets Shun in person.
 The two engage in a fierce duel, with Kay being the victor.
 Injured, Shun runs to the contraption he and Tak created.
 The fires of Waa-Lo power up the machine, and begin to fuse Shun and one of his bodyguards into a single, monstrous ape-like entity.
 With no choice left but to fight, Kay begins to do battle with the monster.
 As Kay strikes the final blow, Waa-Lo begins to erupt.
-Luckily, the Avalanche sends a rescue team, via a hot-air balloon.
+Luckily, the Avalanche sends a rescue team, via a hot air balloon.

 As Kay, Su Ling, and the Avalanche (all back in the ship) stare across the horizon at the exploding volcano, the merchant (who the pandas have seemingly saved) tries to sell some souvenirs to Kay and Su Ling.
 With a grin, Kay pulls off the merchant's rice hat to reveal the Master himself.
 Kay jokes about finally having to master his abilities by outfoxing his master.
 Kay, Su Ling, and the Master all then begin to laugh, the ship returning for a free Yenching.